-Dr. Levy also serves on the board of directors of Aquinox Pharmaceuticals, Inc., Kodiak Sciences Inc., and Kiniksa

-Pharmaceuticals, Ltd., each a publicly-held pharmaceutical company.
-Previously, from December 2016 to May 2019, Dr. Levy was a part-time Senior Advisor for Baker Bros.
+Age: 63 Biographical Information Dr. Levy has served on Madrigal's board of directors since August of 2016.
+Dr. Levy also serves on the board of directors Director Since: August 2016 of ProTara Therapeutics, Inc., Kodiak Sciences Inc., Kiniksa Pharmaceuticals, Ltd., and Constellation Pharmaceuticals Inc., each a publicly-held pharmaceutical company.
+Dr. Levy previously served on the board of Aquinox Pharmaceuticals, Inc. Previously, from December 2016 to May 2019, Dr. Levy was a part-time Senior Advisor for Baker Bros.
 Advisors, L.P., a firm that primarily manages long-term investment funds focused on publicly traded life sciences companies.
 Dr. Levy served as Executive Vice President and Chief Drug Development Officer at Incyte from January 2009 until his retirement in April 2016, and as Senior Vice President of Drug Development at Incyte from August 2003 to January 2009.
 Prior to joining Incyte, Dr. Levy served as Vice President, Biologic Therapies, at Celgene Corporation, a publicly-held biopharmaceutical company, from 2002 to 2003.
 From 1997 to 2002, Dr. Levy served in various executive positions with DuPont Pharmaceuticals Company, first as Vice President, Regulatory Affairs and Pharmacovigilence, and thereafter as Vice President, Medical and Commercial Strategy.
 Dr. Levy served at Novartis, and its predecessor company Sandoz, from 1991 to 1997 in positions of increasing responsibility in clinical research and regulatory affairs.
-Dr. Levy has more than 25 years' experience in the pharmaceutical and biotechnology industries through his prior positions at Incyte, Celgene, DuPont Pharmaceuticals and Novartis, has extensive clinical research, regulatory and product development skills and has worked in multiple therapeutic areas.
+Dr. Levy has more than 30 years' experience in the pharmaceutical and biotechnology industries through his prior positions at Incyte, Celgene, DuPont Pharmaceuticals and Novartis, has extensive clinical research, regulatory and product development skills and has worked in multiple therapeutic areas.
 Prior to joining the pharmaceutical industry, Dr. Levy served as an Assistant Professor of Medicine at the UCLA School of Medicine.
 Dr. Levy is Board Certified in Internal Medicine and Gastroenterology and received his A.B. in Biology from Brown University, his M.D. from the University of Pennsylvania School of Medicine, and completed his training in Internal Medicine at the Hospital of the University of Pennsylvania and a fellowship in Gastroenterology and Hepatology at UCLA.